infiSTAR/Escape-from-Tarkov-Auto-Examine/README.md

 6. Go on any Traders showcase (works most efficiently on Fence with scroll length 10,11, other traders 1,2)
 7. Click on EFT_Auto_Examine.py
 8. Leave it running as long as you wish to (the longer it runs the more items you'll have examined)
-9. Enjoy your day, while all items continously get auto examined for you
+9. Enjoy your day, while all items continously get automatically examined for you

 ## Additional Knowledge
 You can stop the bot any time by pressing and holding F2 for a couple seconds, or just closing its window.